 Here, my child, is the little gold I have earned with the sweat of my brow, toiling from early morning till late at night.
-Take it and use it so you may learn something in the High School that will set you further on the path of life than I have been able to reach.
+Take it and use it so you may learn something that will set you further on the path of life than I have been able to reach.